tpemeja/Projects/Puissance_4/README.md

 - [x] Implement the genetic algorithm
 - [ ] Optimize the parameters using [Optuna](https://optuna.org/)

+####  In the future, we can imagine using Reinforcement Learning to create a player.
 [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) is a **solved game**.
 It might be interesting to know if the player, based on a neural network trained with all possible games, will follow the strategy and force the victory.